xniola/AWS-SDK/README.md

 Some scripts require additional arguments like the specific id of the resource to be fetched.

 ## Help
-Using the option -h, you can see every required arguments for each script:
+Using the option -h or --help, you can see every required arguments for each script:
 ```
 python3 <script_name.py> -h
 ```